usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 - **Brevity & placement.** Put content where it belongs; avoid duplication across types.
 - **Single purpose per page.** Don’t mix a tutorial with reference or explanation on the same page.
 - **Source of truth lives in code dirs.** Bring example code in with ``literalinclude``.
-- **Cross Reference Documentation.** Don't repeat information across pages - reference relevant complimentary materials using sphinx cross references instead.
+- **Cross Reference Documentation.** Don't repeat information across pages - reference relevant complimentary materials using Sphinx cross references instead.

 Documentation File Placement
 --------------------------------------